AriFordsham/GHCWiki/safe-haskell.md

 Notice that C didn't need to trust package Wuggle; the machine checking is enough.
 C only needs to trust packages that have `-XTrustworthy` modules in them.

-### Safe Language & Imports Without Trust
+### Imports Without Trust

-We also want to be able to enable the safe dialect and safe import extensions without any corresponding trust assertion for the code:
+We also want to be able to enable the safe import extensions without any corresponding trust assertion for the code:

 - `-XSafeImports` enables the safe import extension.
 Module M is left untrusted though.
 (See [use cases](safe-haskell#use-cases-for-safeimports))
-- `-XSafeLanguage` enables the safe language (and therefore safe imports).
-Module M is left untrusted though.
-(See [use cases](safe-haskell#use-cases-for-safelanguage))

-We see these being used both for good coding style and more flexibility during development of trusted code.
+We see these being used for more flexibility during development of trusted code.
 We have this relation between the flags:

-- `-XSafeLanguage` implies `-XSafeImports`.
 - `-XTrustworthy` implies `-XSafeImports` and establishes Trust guaranteed by client C.
-- `-XSafe` implies `-XSafeLanguage` and establishes Trust guaranteed by GHC.
+- `-XSafe` implies `-XSafeImports`, enables the Safe dialect and establishes Trust guaranteed by GHC.

 In Summary we have the following LANGUAGE options and affects: